Canons Ashby parkland walk

 After turning right, head towards the gate on your left.
 On your way there is a well-trodden path.
 Follow it and you will pass a beech grove on the left.
 The roots are vulnerable and exposed due to the heavy footfall of cattle.
 We will need to protect it, if it's to survive for another 200 years.

 There is a medieval village in the next field.
 Go through the gate, making sure to close it behind you and turn left up the road.
-Walk for a short distance until you see a gate into the field on your right.
-Go through the gate and immediately on your left, you'll see an ancient pond which is a favourite spot of great crested newts.
+Walk for a short distance until you see a kissing gate into the field on your right.
+Go through the kissing gate and immediately on your left, you'll see an ancient pond which is a favourite spot of great crested newts.

 Turn right on entering the field.
 Towards the centre you'll see lots of bumps in the earth either side of a long hollow way.
 This is the remains of the medieval village of Ashby's high street and the bumps on either side are medieval houses and yards.
 Most of the inhabitants of this ancient village either died or deserted the place during the outbreak of the 'black death' or plague.